wangshan/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

   the corresponding measurement task.
 - Continuation: Continue the aggregation flow by exchanging messages produced by the underlying VDAF instance until aggregation completes or an error occurs.
-- Completion: Finish the aggregate flow, yielding an output share corresponding to all input shares in the batch.
+- Completion: Finish the aggregate flow, yielding an aggregate share corresponding to all output shares in the batch.

 Once both aggregation is complete and a sufficient number of reports have been aggregated, the output shares can be collected to produce the final,